 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain the three basic components to humans.
+-Name the three basic components to humans according to the speaker.

 -Explain how you know if someone is replacing happiness with pleasure.

 -Explain the most important question a client should ask himself or herself when dealing with guilt.

 -Explain how the therapist can still reach the child when a parent is in a cycle of lecturing the child with negative words.

 -Explain what kind of thoughts are according to the speaker, 9 times out of 10 all-inclusive phrases like should, must, have to, never, and always.